 - 1. Low tap pressure is one of the most common causes of low flow of pure water.
 Source water pressure is the primary driver of system performance.
 Even sources that appear to have plenty of flow out of the tap may not have enough PSI to push water through the RO membrane.
-Ensure that the tap pressure is sufficient using a pressure gauge (P/N TA-PG).
+Ensure that the tap pressure is sufficient using a pressure gauge (TA-PG Sold Separately).
 Trying a different source may lead to better performance.
 Also check all hoses (incoming and outflowing) for kinks or blockages, especially hose reels that are wound too tight.
-Trying a larger diameter hose (1⁄2" or more) or a shorter hose length between the system and the tap can also improve flow.
-Adding a pump, such as the abc boost pump, can help compensate for low source pressure.
+Trying a larger diameter hose (1⁄2") or a shorter hose length between the system and the tap can also improve flow.
+Adding a pump, such as the ABC boost pump (WF1000-BP Sold Separately), can help compensate for low source pressure.
 Do not exceed 120 PSI when using a pump. - 2.
 Mineral fouling of the RO membrane will lead to reduced pure water production from your system.
 Processing water through the RO membrane without enough (or any) bypass flow will lead to increasing mineral concentration within the RO housing.
 In minor cases, this will result in a temporary drop in production from the RO membrane.
-Flushing the excess minerals from the housing will return the filter to normal production rates.
+Flushing the excess minerals from the housing will return the filter to normal production rates if no fouling has occurred.
 In extreme cases the mineral buildup will permanently reduce the flow rate of the filter.
 These cases can only be fixed by replacing the filter. - 3.
 Biologic fouling is another potential cause of reduced pure water production from the RO filter.
 Algae, bacteria and fungi can land and grow on the surface of the RO membranes.
 These organisms eventually block off pores in the membrane leading to reduced production levels.
 Letting filters sit for long periods of time without running any water through them increases the chances of biological fouling.
 After long term storage, running a series of long flushes will often return the RO membrane to normal production levels.
 Fully open the bypass hose and then shut off your system's pure water outlet at the DI filter.
 Run it like this for 10 minutes and then open your pure water outlet and restrict your bypass to its normal running setting.
+We recommend removing the DI filter after the extended flush.
+Test the water coming out of the RO (not the bypass water).
+If levels are as expected, put the DI filter back on and use the system like normal.
 Doing this flushing process 2 or 3 times may be required to return to normal production levels.